cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Constants:

-- A and B, the parameters of the Weierstrass curve
+- A and B, the parameters of the Weierstrass curve.

 - Z, the smallest (in absolute value) non-square in F such that g(B / (Z * A)) is square in F, breaking ties by choosing the positive value.